w3f/polkadot-wiki/docs/learn/learn-proxies.md

 :::caution Removing anonymous proxies

-The procedure for removing an Anonymous Proxy is different.
+The procedure for removing an Anon is different from the one used to remove proxies.
 Visit the section "Removing an Anonymous Proxy" on [this support article](https://support.polkadot.network/support/solutions/articles/65000182196).

 :::